Loading...

 Monitor and Adjust

-Keep track of your blood sugar levels after consuming milk and adjust your intake and combinations accordingly.
+Keep track of your blood sugar response to cow milk and adjust your intake or combinations with other foods accordingly, to minimize spikes.

 healthspan-mbl